OakAndClay/plutus-pioneers-notes/week07/week07Notes.md

 * `State s` is a UTXO.
 It is defined as `data State s = State { stateData :: s, stateValue :: Value }`
   * `stateData` = datum of the UTXO
   * `stateValue` = value of the UTXO
 * `Maybe` allows us to return nothing.
-Incicating that this function has the possibility of failing.
+Indicating that this function has the possibility of failing.
 If it succeeeds, it will return a tuple.
   * `(TxConstraints Void Void, State s)`.
     * `State s`, Includeing the new datum and value of the UTXO.
     * `TxContraints` specifies additional constraints the transition `i` that produces this new UTXO must satisfy.